Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 		subtext=""
 	/>
 </div>

+> **Disclaimer** This analysis of Beyoncé Knowles's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Beyoncé Knowles.

+<p class="firstLetter">What fuels the unstoppable force that is Beyoncé?
+What is the mindset behind her actions, music, and public persona?
+What lies beneath the her energy?
+Might just be the personality of the Enneagram type 8, the challenger.</p>

 Beyoncé demonstrates an unrivaled level of self-confidence and a resolute desire to control her own destiny which are the hallmark traits of a Type 8.
 But there's more.